masrul/MolecularCluster/README.md

 ## Algorithm
 Graph theory is used to find number of cluster.
-Following is the steps
 + Find neighbours
 + Use each molecule as node and neighbour as edge of graph.
 + Applied Breadth first search (BFS) to find disjoint set graph, which refers to a cluster